[NEW] GoFundMe’s latest report: The Social State of Giving

 Classy Manager operates as a back-end administrative interface that can help you easily access, evaluate, and control your fundraising efforts all from one spot.
 You can use this feature of the Classy platform for a variety of use cases, like identifying zero-dollar fundraisers for re-engagement efforts.

 These fundraisers haven’t brought in any donations yet, but they’ve built personal fundraising pages.
-In your data report, you can exclude pages created within the last week or so, as those fundraisers are likely still getting the ball rolling.
+In this data report, you can exclude pages created within the last week or so, as those fundraisers are likely still getting the ball rolling.

 supporters page classy managers supporters page